-You know how you wake up and you’re on auto-pilot?
-There’s so much on your mind that you don’t notice what’s going on around you.
-Your thoughts are running, colliding, overwhelming….
+You know what stress is like.
+There’s so much on your mind that you hardly notice what’s actually going on around you.
+Your thoughts are running, colliding, pressing in on you.
+It’s horrible!

-- Start with Your Daily Meds—a series of 10-minute meditations guiding you into the basic stages of meditation.
+- Start with Your Daily Meds—a series of 10-minute meditations guiding you into the basic states of meditation.

 - For more context, download some hour-long workshops.

-- For conversations about matters of belief and awakening, read the blog, The Naked Monk.
+- For conversations about matters of belief and awakening, read my blog, The Naked Monk.

 - To learn how other people deal with the same issues, listen to Mindful Lives.